cgomesu/nanopim4-satahat-fan/README.md

 - Access to the [pwm sysfs interface](https://www.kernel.org/doc/Documentation/pwm.txt);
 - Standard Linux commands.

-You don't need to check any of this manually.
+Besides bash, you don't need to check for any of these requisites manually.
 The script will automatically check for everything it needs to run and will let you know if there's any errors or missing access to important commands.

 The controller was developed with Armbian OS but you should be able to run it on any other Linux distro for the NanoPi M4.
 For reference, this script was originally developed with the following hardware:
 -  NanoPi-M4 v2
 -  M4 SATA hat
--  Generic 12V (0.2A) fan
+-  12V (.08A) generic fan

 And software:
 -  Kernel: Linux 4.4.231-rk3399